-Creamy Pesto Gnocchi with White Beans and Sausage is an easy and ultra satisfying main dish.
-It’s the perfect weeknight meal done in 30 minutes or less!
+This creamy pesto gnocchi is loaded with white beans and sausage and makes SUCH an easy and satisfying main dish.
+It's the perfect weeknight meal done in 30 minutes or less!

-In that inactive time I like to make the creamy pesto sauce in the food processor.
+I like to make the creamy pesto sauce in the food processor in the inactive time when the water is coming up to boil.
 The whole batch of this sauce uses just one quarter-cup of half-and-half to bring the creaminess.
 When compared with other sauces that use heavy cream (and a lot more than a quarter-cup, at that), this creamy pesto gnocchi will feel like a responsible indulgence.

 Creamy Pesto Gnocchi with White Beans and Sausage